Messier 42 - The Great Orion Nebula

 I got a pretty good response when I shared the image.

-However, my initial image seemed to have a lot of green tones to it.
-In general, there is not much green coloration in deep-sky objects unless they are some kind of planetary nebulas.
+However, my initial image seemed to have a lot of green tones.
+In general, there is not much green coloration in deep-sky objects unless they are some kind of planetary nebula.
 But at the time, I did not know this.
 Below is my original image.

 My original processing of M42.
 (Click to Zoom)